pub trait FormatDriverInstance:

 Return the storage object, the corresponding offset there, and the continuous length that

-the driver was able to map (less than or equal to length
+the driver was able to map (less than or equal to length).

-If the returned length is less than length
+If the returned length is less than length, drivers can expect subsequent calls to

 allocate the rest of the original range.
 Therefore, if a driver knows in advance that it